Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 </details>
 </br>

 Once our test suite for `get_models_with_filters` is passing, all tests should be passing until we begin refactoring our routes.
-As with the `create_model` refactor, we want to update our route files one at a time and see all our tests passing again before we move on to update the next route.
+As with the `create_model` refactor, we want to update our route functions one at a time and see all our tests passing again before we move on to update the next route.

 <details>
    <summary>Give updating the <code>get_all_books</code> and <code></code> routes to import and use the <code>get_models_with_filters</code> helper function, then expand this section to see how we finished up the refactor!</summary>